-Today, OrganiGram Holdings (NASDAQ:OGI) reported its third-quarter earnings.
+Today, OrganiGram Holdings reported its third-quarter earnings.
 As expected, the results were disappointing.
-For the quarter, the company reported revenues of 18 million Canadian dollars, which missed analysts’ expectations by 17.8%.
+For the quarter, the company reported revenues of 18 million Canadian dollars, which missed analysts’ expectations by 17.8 percent.
 The adjusted EBITDA losses were 24.7 million worse than analysts’ expectation of a loss of 0.6 Canadian dollars.
 OrganiGram’s stock price fell due to the weak performance.
-The company was trading more than 7% lower in the pre-market hours of trading.
+The company was trading more than 7 percent lower in the pre-market hours of trading.

 OrganiGram’s revenue declined

-Sequentially, OrganiGram’s revenue declined by 22.4%.
-Meanwhile, the sales were 27.4% lower YoY than 24.8 million Canadian dollars in the third quarter of the previous year.
+Sequentially, OrganiGram’s revenue declined by 22.4 percent.
+The sales were 27.4 percent lower YoY compared to 24.8 million Canadian dollars in the third quarter of the previous year.
 A decline in flower sales and the lower average net selling price dragged the company’s revenue down.
 Management said that the lower sales were due to increased competition and the delay in the launch of its large-format value products.
-OrganiGram delayed launching its value products due to a decline in its workforce due to COVID-19 and issues with packaging materials and equipment.
+OrganiGram delayed launching its value products due to a decline in its workforce due to the COVID-19 pandemic and issues with packaging materials and equipment.
 Also, the company has recognized 3.0 million Canadian dollars as provisions for returns and price adjustments during the quarter.

 Why did the EBITDA fall?